 Here are several other reasons why your unit may be freezing up.

 Not enough refrigerant—Freezing up could be caused by a refrigerant leak.

 - Resistance from piping jarring against an object

 How long your system has been installed and the area of the leak play a part in whether you should repair or replace your AC system.

 Filthy evaporator coil—Throughout the seasons, the evaporator coil gets dirty and causes troubles resembling a clogged filter.
 You’ll gradually receive lower airflow until your system freezes or halts cooling.
 You’ll need to call Peitz Service Experts to repair the problem.

 Broken blower motor or relay—A blower motor going at the wrong speed or not running at all can create freezing.
 It may also be intermittent, going at full speed and slowing down after it heats up.
 Or a relay may force it to start one time and not the following time.
 In either case, you will need to contact Peitz Service Experts to correct the trouble.

-Booking yearly AC maintenance or heat pump maintenance can help you bypass this malfunction.
+Booking yearly AC maintenance can help you bypass this malfunction.
 Our pros will fully examine and clean your unit, which typically allows us to locate small problems before they become huge issues.